orlevit/Whales-Identification/README.md

 • Matlab folder  - Bounding boxes that were created for test / train, the code & Excel files attached.
 • project.pdf    - The project description.

+ Markup : * project.ipynb  - Jupyter notebook, with all the code.
+          * Run_model.py   - Script that contains the code from the notebook - easy to run.